Boards and Committees

 - determining mission and purpose

 - monitoring programs and services

 - ensuring adequate financial resources and providing financial oversight

 - enhancing the organizations’ public standing

 ArtsQuest strives to match the interest and skill sets of leadership volunteers with the Board or Committee that has the greatest need for those skills.
-If you are interested in becoming engaged with the organization please submit an application or contact Joann Lee, Vice President of Administration, Risk Management and Board Relations.
-We encourage you to explore the board and committees described so that you can get an idea of what opportunities are of most interest to you.
+If you are interested in becoming engaged with the Organization please submit an application or contact Joann Lee, Vice President of Administration, Risk Management and Board Relations.
+We encourage you to explore the Boards and Committees described to determine the best experience for you.